Introduction to Jambo | Yext Hitchhikers Platform

 - A set of templates for things like Pages and Cards to make it easier for you to develop and customize your experience.

-You can browse through and familiarize yourself more with the theme as you become more familiar with Answers.
+You can browse through and familiarize yourself more with the theme as you become more familiar with Search.
 The Theme will change over time and you will learn later about how to update the Theme in your repo so that you have the latest and greatest.

 Cards, Config and Pages